nickzana/blog/content/blog/2022-02-23-irc-soju-senpai/index.md

 permissions of this token so that it doesn't have access to other SourceHut services, like git hosting or profile management.
 As of writing, the permission that it needs is the `meta.sr.ht/PROFILE:RO` permission.
-This seems like a strange permission for access to the `chat.src.ht` service, so I'd venture to guess that this permission will change as the `chat.src.ht` service improves, or the `OAuth 2.0` API comes out of beta.
+This seems like a strange permission for access to the `chat.sr.ht` service, so I'd venture to guess that this permission will change as the `chat.sr.ht` service improves, or the `OAuth 2.0` API comes out of beta.
 I strongly recommend checking the [official quick start guide](https://man.sr.ht/chat.sr.ht/quickstart.md) to see if this is still the case.
 As of writing, the direct link to generate a new